GermanZero-de/localzero-monitoring/README.md

 - performs the challenge-response-mechanism to verify ownership of the domain,
 - exports the certificate and key to where nginx can find it
 - and tells nginx to reload its configuration, applying the renewed certificate.

+When running locally, we instead use a [certificate created for localhost](ssl_certificates_localhost).
+Since ownership of localhost cannot be certified, this is a single self-signed certificate instead of a full chain signed by a CA like on the server, and an exception must be added to your browser to trust it.